• Skip to main content

 Our solution

-Liver-, Lung-, and Gut-on-a-chip in vitro models can be used to study metabolism, metabolites, and transporter-mediated uptake and efflux.
+Individual Liver-, Lung-, and Gut-on-a-chip in vitro models can be used to study drug metabolism, metabolites, and transporter-mediated uptake and efflux.

 Connecting two models related to DMPK offers an improved prediction of in vivo pharmacokinetics and pharmacodynamics.
-For example, combining liver and gut models allows orally administered drugs to be studied in a multi-organ system.
+For example, combining gut and liver models allows orally administered drugs to be studied in a multi-organ system.
 The system can reflect compound permeability through an intestinal barrier, hepatic metabolism, organ–organ interaction, and crosstalk.

 PhysioMimix® Drug Metabolism Assays allow the measurement of parent and metabolite concentrations within the intracellular compartment and culture medium, to determine all standard metabolic parameters.
 They are particularly well suited to measuring slowly metabolized, low clearance drugs where in other systems, such as suspension hepatocytes, compound turnover is not detected.